-Growing Dawn » Recipes » Sourdough Discard Pancakes (Easy & Quick!)
+Growing Dawn » Food and Recipes » Easy Sourdough Discard Pancakes [Quick AND Fluffy]

 Please share!

-These tender pancakes are easy, quick, and filling.
+This easy recipe is filling and doesn’t require any forethought at all.
 Sometimes we add chocolate chips for extra decadence.
-Or sometimes we crumble sausage on them as a savory topping.
-So feel free to add your own favorite toppings and mix-ins.
-These pancakes are very versatile!
+Sometimes we crumble sausage on them as a savory topping.
+Feel free to add your own favorite toppings and mix-ins.
+These pancakes are very versatile, and I just know you’re going to love them.

-And listen, I have five hungry men/boys to feed in my household.
+Listen, I have five hungry men/boys to feed in my household.
 You can usually find me doubling or tripling this recipe.
-If you have a large family, you should do the same.
+If you have more people living in your household and need to feed the whole family, you can do the same!

 What can you do with sourdough discard?

-Although there are recipes out there that require the pancake batter to sit overnight, this recipe is not one of them.
-I want an easy way to use up sourdough discard, that uses basic ingredients.
+Although there are recipes out there that require the pancake batter to sit out and ferment overnight, this recipe is not one of them.
+I like an easy way to use up sourdough discard, that uses basic ingredients.
 So these sourdough discard pancakes are quick and simple.
-You can even make them with active starter too, if that’s what you have and want to use.
+You can even make them with active sourdough starter too, if that’s what you have.

 sourdough pancakes on handmade cutting board with copper pan